 James Harvey is an expert in the use of industrial economics and statistical analysis to answer competition and regulatory questions.
-James has led the economic analysis on many high profile EC and UK competition cases over the last fifteen years, including merger and market investigations.
+James has led the economic analysis on many high profile EC and UK competition cases over the last two decades, including merger and market investigations.
 He has provided extensive advice to regulators and companies on the competition and regulatory issues associated with liberalising markets.
-James is also engaged as an expert witness in commercial disputes, where his evidence has been described as “measured and careful”.
-He is listed in Who’s Who Legal – Competition 2017 publication.
-He is also an editor of the European Competition Law Review.
+James is also engaged as an expert witness in commercial disputes.

-Sam Williams is a leading economist who specialises in helping clients solve key strategic problems relating to commercial decision-making, regulation and competition policy.
+Sam Williams is a leading economist known for helping clients solve key strategic problems relating to commercial decision-making, regulation and competition policy.
 He is particularly adept at translating complex analyses into clear, straightforward messages that help clients make informed choices.
 He is a trusted advisor to major corporates, regulators and government departments at the most senior level – and routinely provides board level briefings.
 Sam has a track record of demonstrably delivering enhanced performance for his clients, from designing value-adding pricing strategies, through to influencing regulators and competition authorities on business-critical issues.